Bone (comics): Critical praise

-Literary controversy
+Book ban controversy

 In 2010, a Minnesota parent sought to have Bone banned from all elementary school libraries in the Rosemount-Apple Valley-Eagan School District, citing references in the work to smoking, drinking, and gambling.
 After a hearing, a school district committee voted 10 to 1 to keep the books on the shelves.
 Other challenges and controversies that cite racism and political viewpoint as main problems have led to Bones placement on the 2013 ALA Banned Books List.
-Smith remarked himself that "Bone was not originally created with children in mind, so I never worried about the fact that children might read them".
-This being said, the comics are regarded by critics as applicable to any age group.

 Awards

 Bone has received numerous awards and nominations, among them ten Eisner Awards and eleven Harvey Awards.